technocreatives/gurkle/README.md

 - Install the CLI tool (`cargo install gurkle-cli`)
 - Run `gurkle generate --schema-path <your schema> path/to/operations/*.graphql`
-- This will generate a `mod.rs` in your current directory.
+- This will generate a `generated.rs` in your current directory.
+- `include!("./generated.rs")` into the `.rs` file of your choice
+  - You may need to import types used by the custom scalars into this file, or use `type` definitions.

 ## Custom scalars